 The parents' guide to what's in this movie.

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

-OCEAN'S TWELVE kicks off with a brisk update on what has been going on with each of the eleven who robbed three Las Vegas casinos in the first film.
-The man they robbed, Terry Benedict (Andy Garcia), has tracked them all down, from Danny Ocean (George Clooney) and his wife, Tess (Julia Roberts) on down to the bickering Molloy brothers (Scott Caan and Casey Affleck).
+OCEAN'S TWELVE kicks off with a brisk update on what has been going on with each of the 11 who robbed three Las Vegas casinos in the first film.
+The man they robbed, Terry Benedict (Andy Garcia), has tracked them all down, from Danny Ocean (George Clooney) and his wife, Tess (Julia Roberts), on down to the bickering Molloy brothers (Scott Caan and Casey Affleck).
 And he gives them two weeks to pay it all back, with interest.
 That means it's time to go back to work.
 They pull off a quick heist in Amsterdam, but it turns out to be the first step in a much larger job, the usual irreplaceable treasure in the usual impenetrable setting.
-There is a complication, too -- they are competing with the most successful thief in the world, a fabulously wealthy and remarkably agile Frenchman with a title who has a personal reason for making sure they are not successful.
+There is a complication, too: They are competing with the most successful thief in the world, a fabulously wealthy and remarkably agile Frenchman with a title who has a personal reason for making sure they are not successful.
 There is another complication as well.
 Rusty (Brad Pitt) has a romantic entanglement with Isabel (Catherine Zeta Jones), an Interpol agent whose job is catching thieves.